 $54 million fight over Superman Building settles in court

-In this March 27, 2013, file photo the Bank of America Building, center, also known as the Superman building, stands among other buildings in downtown Providence, R.I.
-A $54 million lawsuit over Rhode Island's tallest building has been settled just before a trial was scheduled to begin in federal court.
-A trial had been set to begin Monday, May 8, 2017.
+A $54 million lawsuit over Rhode Island's tallest building, called the Superman Building, has been settled just before a trial was scheduled to begin in federal court.
+The owner of the Providence skyscraper had sued Bank of America, saying the bank allowed it to fall into disrepair.

 Add your comments below